 The easiest way to deal with this common situation it to run an command before you run the aem(1) merge command, and you will have less grief.
-It's also worth remembering that Aegis stashes the original file with a ,B suffix (B for backup) so you can simply if you know that all of the conflicts are logical conflicts.
+It's also worth remembering that Aegis stashes the original file with a ,B suffix (B for backup) so you can simply mv fubar,B fubar if you know that all of the conflicts are logical conflicts.